 a) Trim the root and the dark green top from the leek.
 Halve lengthways then thinly slice widthways. b) Halve the chestnut mushrooms. c) Drain and rinse the lentils.

 a) Halve the ciabatta (as if you were making a sandwich) and spread the red onion relish on the cut sides. b) Cut the goat's cheese into 3 slices per person.
 Place the goat's cheese slices on top of each ciabatta half. c) Pop onto a baking tray and bake on the middle shelf of your oven for 10-12 mins.

-a) Meanwhile, heat a splash of oil in a large saucepan over medium-high heat. b) When hot, add the mushrooms and cook, stirring frequently, 3 mins. c) Add the leek and cook until softened, 2-3 mins, adding a splash more oil if needed. d) Stir in the stock powder and the water (see ingredients for amount).
+Meanwhile, heat the Flora in a large saucepan over medium-high heat.
+When the Flora has melted, add the mushrooms and cook, stirring frequently, for 3 mins.
+Add the leeks and cook until softened, 2-3 mins, adding a splash more oil if needed.
+Stir in the vegetable stock powder and the water (see ingredients for amount).

 a) Stir in the crème fraîche and bring to a simmer, then mix in the mustard and the lentils. b) Add the baby spinach a handful at a time and allow to wilt, 2-3 mins.
 Remove the pan from the heat.

 a) Finely chop the chives (or use scissors if it's easier). b) Remove the cheesy ciabatta from the oven and get ready to serve.